Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Application: ranking in the 2019/20 season of six major European soccer leagues

 The five major premier European soccer leagues have been chosen to illustrate how this parametric family of ranking methods work, together with the league in the Netherlands, which has been declared void on 25 April 2020.
 All of them have been suspended in March 2020 due to the coronavirus pandemic, when about 70-75\% of the matches in the 2019/20 season have already been played: \begin{itemize} \item The \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Premier_League}{Premier League} in England with 20 teams, 29 rounds finished except for four clubs, which have played only 28 games; \item The \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Ligue_1}{Ligue 1} in France with 20 teams, 28 rounds finished except for the game Strasbourg vs.\ Paris Saint-Germain; \item The \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Bundesliga}{Bundesliga} in Germany with 18 teams, 25 rounds finished except for the game Werder Bremen vs.\ Eintracht Frankfurt; \item The \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Serie_A}{Seria A} in Italy with 20 teams, 26 rounds finished except for eight clubs, which have played only 25 games; \item The \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Eredivisie}{Eredivisie} in the Netherlands with 18 teams, 26 rounds finished except for four clubs, which have played only 25 games; \item The \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_La_Liga}{La Liga} in Spain with 20 teams, 27 rounds finished. \end{itemize}

-Tables~\ref{Table2} and \ref{Table3} report the current number of points for each team, their rankings by the generalized row sum method with two values of $\varepsilon$, as well as by the least squares method.
-In the case of the smallest parameter, $\varepsilon = 0.001$, the strength of opponents serves only to break the ties in the normalized scores.
+Tables~\ref{Table2} and \ref{Table3} report the current number of points for each team, their rankings by the generalised row sum method with two values of $\varepsilon$, as well as by the least squares method.
+In the case of the smallest parameter, $\varepsilon = 0.001$, the strength of opponents serves only to break the ties in the normalised points.

 The first and most crucial observation is the robustness of the rankings.
-This stands in stark contract to Swiss-system chess team tournaments, where accounting for the opponents can substantially affect the ranking, particularly for the middle teams \citep{Csato2017c}.
+This stands in stark contrast to Swiss-system chess team tournaments, where accounting for the opponents can substantially affect the ranking, particularly for the middle teams \citep{Csato2017c}.
 The probable reason is the large number of matches already played.
-It is a favorable finding, which indicates that freezing the current standing---with the tie-breaking rules according to Tables~\ref{Table2} and \ref{Table3}---or using the quotient rule (normalized scores) would be a relatively fair solution.
+It is a favorable finding, which indicates that freezing the current standing---with the tie-breaking rules according to Tables~\ref{Table2} and \ref{Table3}---or using the quotient rule (normalised points) would be a relatively fair solution.

 The ideal case is represented by Spain: if the ties in the number of points are resolved through the strength of opponents ($\varepsilon \to 0$), then the ranking does not depend on the weight of the adjustment at all.
 There is no need to consider the number of matches played in La Liga.
 Compared to the ranking induced by the number of points, the only change is on the fourth position as officially Real Sociedad overtakes Getafe due to more goals scored, but the latter team has faced stronger opponents.
 This difference has fundamental sporting effects since the fourth club automatically qualifies for the group stage of the UEFA Champions League, and the fifth goes only to the UEFA Europa League.